mried/beetsplug/README.md

 beetsplug
 =========

-Some plugins for beets - The music geek's media organizer
+Here are some plugins I wrote for my personal use.